A few weeks ago I made homemade soap for the first time!

 - Add Lye to the coffee (very important to do it in that order!)

 - Carefully stir the lye and coffee mixture.

-- Once the lye and coffee has cooled add it to the crock pot with the oils.
+- Once the lye and coffee have cooled add it to the crockpot with the oils.

 - Use the immersion blender to mix everything together for a minute or two until it starts to get slightly thick–similar to the consistency of pancake batter.